mhaug91/NorkartWebApp/README.md

 #### Python
 ssh pi@dex.local
-cd azure-iot-sdks/python/device/samples/
+cd python_telemetry
-Right now only master.py and AirQuality.py is used.
+Right now only master.py and AirQuality.py is used, but the other files are needed.

 #### master.py
 - Listens for commands from Azure iot hub.
 - Imports airQuality.py and runs it if "startAirQuality" is received.
 - Restarts the device if "Restart" is received.
+- master.py is run at startup with default program = airquality.py

 To add commands edit run() & receive_message_callback().